 Although the objective for these types of problems is typically the same, that is, a healthier book of business balancing various KPIs such as revenues, volumes and risk levels, the methods can differ dramatically.
 If all the models are mathematically “nice” – such that we have the luxury of a convex differentiable function (remember the parabola?) – the tool exploits gradient-based methods to find optimal prices.
 If the resulting function is more challenging, e.g., lacking continuity, the analyst can define a level of precision, and the algorithm will look for the best solution on the pre-defined grid.
 In this case, the problem is solved using Integer Programming techniques, i.e., when the decision variable is discrete and not continuous.
 Alternatively, such problems can be solved using a simulation-based approach, such as Genetic or Evolutionary algorithms.
 Usually these are difficult problems to solve and require special tools capable of tailoring the right optimization approach for each problem.

 Earnix offers solutions tailored specifically to address a wide array of mathematical optimization problems in the banking and insurance industries while considering different use cases and scenarios.
 It allows analysts to model the business environment using a wide range of available modeling solutions and to then find the best possible course of action or strategy using different optimization algorithms.
 Users can apply various algorithms to solve their business problems, but it is important to understand the structure and context of the models to select the most appropriate algorithm.
+Like an insurance rating engine.

 Looking at our customers, we are convinced that such an approach that combines a holistic view on modeling and mathematical optimization has great advantages.
 Mathematical optimization is a very powerful analytical technology that, together with machine learning and advanced statistical models, brings great results by allowing analysts and managers to run and simulate different scenarios, see how their KPIs are affected and ultimately select the best course of action.